astronomer/docs/astro/runtime-release-notes.md

 - Fix the required permissions to clear a TI from the UI ([#34123](https://github.com/apache/airflow/pull/34123))
 - Fixed a bug where manually-triggered DAG runs were causing the recalculation of when the scheduler would trigger the next DAG run ([#34027](https://github.com/apache/airflow/pull/34027))

-To learn more, see the [Apache Airflow 2.7.2 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-7-2-2023-10-12).
+To learn more, see the [Apache Airflow® 2.7.2 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-7-2-2023-10-12).

 ### Additional Improvements